 Now that we have the basics out of the way, let’s look at suggested questions to ask your ophthalmologist prior to making the decision on which doctor is right for you.
 First, know that meeting with a laser eye surgeon does not equate a commitment for them to perform your surgery.
 Did you feel comfortable in their laser eye center?
 What about with the doctor and staff?
 Were all of your questions answered?
 Were you treated courteously and professionally?
 These points matter and help ensure you are comfortable with your final decision.

 Will I still need glasses after cataract surgery?

 If they guarantee you will not need glasses, it’s time to find a new eye surgeon.
 You should be told that it is possible you will still need eyeglasses under certain conditions.

 Will I need enhancement surgery?

 Yes.
 In some cases, you may need a follow-up surgery, also known as an enhancement surgery, and this procedure should be fully explained.

 Will you be the only doctor working with me?

 It is unlikely that the cataract surgeon you choose will be the only doctor that works with you.
 But your eye surgeon should explain to you who it is that will see you the day after surgery for your follow-up to check on your healing.
 Will it be another eye surgeon, ophthalmologist, or your regular eye doctor?

-Thinking about having cataract surgery at Washington Eye?
+Thinking about having cataract surgery at in the Washington DC area?
 Schedule a consultation with us today!